Rum is the New Black

 How to Make

-Anyone can make a quality rum Old Fashioned by simply replacing the whiskey for rum (or for mezcal like in a Oaxacan Old Fashioned) but this one is a bit different with the syrup used and the addition of the cacao.
-It rounds out with the lower notes of the rum that make it a smooth sip without being overtly sweet
+Anyone can make a quality rum Old Fashioned by simply replacing the whiskey for rum (or for mezcal like in a Oaxacan Old Fashioned) but the Rum is the New Black is a bit different with the syrup used and the addition of the cacao.
+It rounds out with the lower notes of the rum that make it a smooth sip without being overtly sweet.